Description

 Robert Taylor’s dramatic portrayal picks up the story as the injured bird limps towards the sanctuary of the English coast.
 That she has gotten this far is a miracle, due in no small part to the close attentions of escorting P-51B Mustangs of the 361st Fighter Group.

 To keep her flying, the crew jettisoning everything that can be safely bundled out of the aircraft.
 The front hatch is open and bombardier Marion Havelaar has reluctantly dispatched his 20lb bomb sight to the ocean below – for him, an act of total sacrilege.
-The Peacemaker made it back to Bassingbourne that day; eight others did not.
+The Peacemaker made it back to Bassingbourn that day; eight others did not.

 THE SIGNATURES